xpresserjs/url-shortner-tutorial/readme.md

 Refresh your browser, Then shorten a long url.

-A look alike of the log below should show in your log after the request redirects back if successful.
+A look alike of the log below should show in your xpresser console logs before the request redirects back.

 ```
 Url {